garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > ingressClass

-The ingress class to use on configured Ingresses (via the `kubernetes.io/ingress.class` annotation) when deploying `container` services.
+The ingress class or ingressClassName to use on configured Ingresses (via the `kubernetes.io/ingress.class` annotation or `spec.ingressClassName` field depending on the kubernetes version) when deploying `container` services.
 Use this if you have multiple ingress controllers in your cluster.

 | Type     | Required |